IMMUNIZATION

 To understand how vaccines work we must examine the immune system.
 Immunity is the ability of the body to recognize and tolerate what is “self” while getting rid of what is “non-self”.
 The body is equipped with the capacity to resist invasion by materials foreign to the body which are recognized as non-self.
 Following a first time exposure to foreign materials (antigens) which include microorganisms the cells of the immune system respond by developing antibodies, specific helper, and effector T lymphocytes (including cytokine-producing cells) and killer T cells which will help to get rid of the antigen.
 This reaction takes time and the organism would have caused disease before the immune system can eventually get rid of the organism.
 A few of these immune cells develop a state of immunological memory such that when a similar organism is encountered again they respond with faster production of antibodies that bind with greater avidity and cells that kill faster thus getting rid of the organism before it can cause disease.

-Active immunization is that which induces in the recipient a degree of immunity similar to that achieved from the natural infection and is able to prevent clinical disease.
+Active immunisation is that which induces in the recipient a degree of immunity similar to that achieved from the natural infection and is able to prevent clinical disease.
 It involves stimulating the immune system to produce antibodies or cell-mediated immunity against an infectious agent.
 The immunity is produced by the individual’s immune system and is usually long-lasting.

 - Chemical and physical state of the vaccine